thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 Atomique et aux Energies Alternatives), EDF (Electricité de France) and Framatome.Acknowledgements

-We would like to express our thanks to Olaf Kolditz and the entire community of developers and users of OpenGeoSys(OGS).
+We would like to express our thanks to Christoph Lehmann, Francesco Parisio, Olaf Kolditz and the entire community of developers and users of OpenGeoSys(OGS).
 We thank the Helmholtz Centre for Environmental Research -- UFZ for long-term funding and continuous support of the OpenGeoSys initiative.
 OGS has been